danielslaurinavics/delivery/README.md

 -	View for changing status of the order (e.g., pending => order received => order given to delivery => order delivered),
 -	View for restaurants deleting existing dishes,
 -	View for giving ratings about the order (the ratings for restaurants and couriers are separate),
--	View for deleting ratings,
 -	View for blocking users.
 #### Controllers:
 -	DishController with methods for retrieving and showing list of dishes, creating and storing new dishes, returning a list of dishes filtered by search string in name of the dish.
 -	OrderController with methods for retrieving and showing list of orders, creating and storing new orders, updating the order status, returning a list of pending orders to restaurants.
 -	CourierController with methods of retrieving and showing list of orders ready for delivery and selecting the order to deliver.
--	RatingController with methods of assigning, editing or deleting ratings to the order which is complete.
+-	RatingController with methods of assigning ratings to the order which is complete.
+-	UserController with methods of editing and blocking users, as well as creating restaurants and assigning them to a restaurant role user.
 -	Laravel standard RegisterController and LoginController.
 ### User Roles
 The system supports a number of user roles – a visitor, registered user, restaurant, courier, administrator.
 Each user has different operations available in the system.